-Visit Milton Vineyard for delectable tapas plates and oysters, savoured on the vineyard deck that overlooks the vines or enjoy a tasting platter of luscious Tasmanian cheese and chocolates to match fine local wine at Craigie Knowe Vineyard.
+Visit Milton Vineyard for delectable dishes, savoured on the vineyard deck that overlooks the vines or enjoy a tasting platter of luscious Tasmanian cheese and chocolates to match fine local wine at Craigie Knowe Vineyard.

 Check with individual vineyards for cellar door opening times prior to your visit.

-Premium wines by other east coast winemakers and vineyards are also widely available at restaurants and wine sellers, including wines produced by Kelvedon Estate at Swansea, Overtime Vineyard, McLean Bay Wines and Apsley Gorge Vineyard at Bicheno.
+Premium wines by other east coast winemakers and vineyards are also widely available at restaurants and wine sellers, including wines produced by Kelvedon Estate at Swansea and McLean Bay Wines in Bicheno.

 If Whisky and Gin is your thing, then you’ll love visiting the Spring Bay Distillery.
 Distillery tours can range from 1 to 20 people at a time, call Cam on 0417 351 663 to make an appointment.